Chazae/Chazae.github.io/_projects/freshdeskOverview.md

 ---
 layout: page
-title: Zendesk
+title: Freshdesk
-description: An overview of Zendesks workflow
+description: An overview of the Freshdesk workflow
-img: assets/img/
+img:
-importance: 2
+importance: 3
-category: work
+category: Ticketing Software Overview
 ---

 Every project has a beautiful feature showcase page.